Maly Semyachik

 Maly Semyachik (Малый Семячик) is a stratovolcano located in the eastern part of Kamchatka Peninsula, Russia.
-It is a compound stratovolcano located in a 10-km-wide caldera within the 15x20 km mid-Pleistocene Stena-Soboliny caldera.
+It is a compound stratovolcano located in a 10-km-wide caldera within the 15×20-km mid-Pleistocene Stena-Soboliny caldera.
 Three overlapping stratovolcanoes were constructed sequentially along a NE-SW line, with the youngest cone, Tseno-Semyachik, at the southwest end.
 A hot, acidic crater lake fills the historically active Troitsky Crater, which formed during a large explosive eruption of Ceno-Semiachik about 400 years ago.

-The water in the lake has an unusual bright turquoise color.
-It's because the waters of the lake are poisonous due to the content of several types of acids and other chemical compounds of the periodic table.
+The water in the lake is poisonous and has an unusual bright turquoise color as a result of several types of acids and other substances being dissolved in it.
 The water in the lake never freezes, even when everything is covered with a layer of ice and deep snow.
 The name "Semyachik" in translation from Itelmensky means "Stone Earth".